dhmedlin/R_projects/README.md

-# R_projects
-Data analysis, visualization, and/or exploration projects
+##This folder contains data analysis, visualization, and/or exploration projects